Clovis, New Mexico: 2000 census

-Economics and industry
+Economy

-Like most of east-central New Mexico and west Texas, the surrounding area plays host to significant agriculture and ranching activities, including peanut and cotton farming and cattle ranching used for both meat and dairy production.
+Like most of east-central New Mexico and western Texas, the surrounding area plays host to significant agriculture and ranching activities, including peanut and cotton farming and cattle ranching used for both meat and dairy production.
 Several processing plants exist for these products; in 2004 construction began on the Southwest Cheese Company plant between Clovis and Portales.
 The plant commenced operations in late 2005 and provided a small boost to the local economy by employing over 200 personnel.
 It is one of the largest plants of its type in the world, processing milk provided by the numerous local dairies in excess of 2.3 billion pounds of milk annually.

 In 1995, the Santa Fe was merged into the BNSF Railway, which operates a division point and large freight classification yard on its Southern Transcon at Clovis, with a dispatcher's office monitoring traffic over the Belen Cutoff.
 This 235 mi rail corridor is one of the most heavily trafficked routes in the western United States, often with more than 100 mostly intermodal freight trains arriving and leaving Clovis daily.
 The Southwestern Railroad, formerly the AT&SF Pecos Valley branch line, connects to the BNSF here, shipping potash from mines near Carlsbad.

 Clovis is home to Cannon Air Force Base (the 27th Special Operations Wing), Burlington Northern Railroad, the Southwest Cheese Plant, Cummins-Natural Gas Engines, and many locally owned and operated businesses.
 This community also is surrounded by thousands of acres of farming, ranching, and dairy land.
 Agriculture is thus a mainstay of the local economy.
 Many high-school students participate in FFA (Future Farmers of America), where they learn about agriculture.
 Many local jobs depend on this sector of the economy.
 According to City-Data.com, the 2016 cost of living index for Clovis was around 83.5, which is well below the national average.

 Clovis' location adjacent to Cannon Air Force Base, a special operations base, has had a large impact on the community.
 Clovis hosts a local organization, the Committee of Fifty, whose stated purpose is to lobby to keep Cannon AFB open; it subsequently helped coordinate the successful campaign which resulted in the realignment of Cannon to its new special ops mission.

-Clovis Municipal Airport provides a base for general aviation and daily service by Key Lime Air to and from Denver International Airport and Dallas/Fort Worth International Airport.
+Clovis Municipal Airport provides a base for general aviation and daily service by Key Lime Air to and from Denver International Airport and Dallas Fort Worth International Airport.

 In addition to the agricultural, military and railroading sectors, music has contributed to the economy of Clovis almost since the city originated.
-Norman Petty Studio in Clovis is where several different artists have recorded; one of the most famous is Buddy Holly.
+Norman Petty Studios in Clovis is where several different artists have recorded; one of the most famous is Buddy Holly.